Posted on 30/07/2025

 The evolution of color in FFF 3D printing

-Fused Filament Fabrication (FFF) 3D printing has undergone significant evolution in recent years, not only in terms of precision or materials but also in how color is incorporated into printed parts.
-From the early days with a single extruder to today's multimaterial systems, the technology has adapted to the needs of users seeking both functionality and aesthetics.
+Fused filament 3D printing has undergone significant evolution in recent years, not only in terms of precision or materials, but also in how color is incorporated into printed parts.
+From the early days with a single extruder to current multimaterial systems, technology has adapted to the needs of users seeking both functionality and aesthetics.

 Contrast between the same object in monochrome and multicolor